 Short and Sweet Summary: The secondary losses that show up in the second year of grief are startling and overwhelming.
 These losses you never saw coming deserve to be acknowledged too.
 Those pesky situations you never saw coming are also part of your grieving process.

-We often wonder how the second year of grief could be harder than the first.
-It’s like we float through year one in a sea of denial and crash onto the shore in year two.
+It’s like we float through year one in a sea of denial and crash onto the reality shore in year two.

-If year one is about survival, year ear two is about endurance.
+If year one is about survival, year two is about endurance.
 Perhaps our brains protect us from that initial shock of grief in year one.
 But, in year two, we have to get back to the land of the living.
 Pain and all.
 Our brains can’t protect us from grief forever, so we slide into the reality of the grueling second year of grief.

 Many reasons play into why the second year of grief is so much harder than the first.
 We feel the devastating loss of our partner in our bones, but rarely recognize the secondary losses we also incur.